 - Reduced wood consumption to save time and/or money.

-- Improve the hygiene of children in 30,000 families, reducing their exposure to diseases such as early-age diarrhea with impacts on growth and brain development
+- Improving the hygiene of children in 30,000 families, reducing their exposure to diseases such as early-age diarrhea with impacts on growth and brain development

-- Completely remove toxic smoke from 30,000 households, benefitting the whole family, in particular women who spend more time by the fire
+- Completely removing toxic smoke from 30,000 households, benefitting the whole family, in particular women who spend more time by the fire

-- Provide extra support to the most vulnerable populations: treatment to de-worm the youngest kids and parturition kits for a better mother and baby health;
+- Providing extra support to the most vulnerable populations: treatment to de-worm the youngest kids and parturition kits for a better mother and baby health;

-- Cut wood consumption by 60%, avoiding the emission of 10 000 tons of CO2 in the atmosphere over 14 years.
+- Cutting wood consumption by 60%, avoiding the emission of more than 1 million tons of CO2 in the atmosphere over 14 years.